chuckedfromspace/mrpod/doc/vector_field_decomposition_1.rst

 The results are nearly identical to the ones from the original dataset.
 It is clear that with this noise level POD has no problem of extracting the modes associated to the flow pattern.
-However now that the flow pattern is not immediately clear from the noisy dataset, can we somehow visualize it with the POD modes?
+Since now that the flow pattern is not immediately clear from the noisy dataset, can we somehow visualize it with the POD modes?
 Recall how the original dataset is generated and analogously we can "reconstruct" the dataset with selected modes according to